Xubuntu/wiki.xubuntu.org/Iso-Testing.md

 ### Milestones

+Not all testing cycles will use all the milestones available to us, though in general an LTS cycle will include them.

 While Daily testing is an on-going requirement, at times during a development cycle we approach *Milestones*.
 At those points the iso build is halted in order that a period of prolonged testing can take